xNifty/SMF-Market/README.md

 SMF-Market
 ======
 Basic market place page hooked into SMF using their SSI.
+Being redone in a new [repository](https://github.com/xNifty/SMFMarket)

 About
 ------